TikTok Sensation Addison Rae Easterling Stuns In New Instagram Series

 “Way to take over TikTok, make that money,” one more fan wrote.

 Easterling is indeed bringing in some major revenue due to her TikTok fame.
-In fact, it was recently revealed by Forbes that she is the highest paid creator on the entire platform.
+In fact, it was recently revealed by Forbes that she is the highest-paid creator on the entire platform.
 In just one year, the teen made over $5 million through TikTok, as The Inquisitr previously reported.
-Because she had such a large following, she was able to land massive brand deals for big name companies.
-Prior to her rise to stardom, she was attending school at Louisiana State University.
+Because she had such a large following, she was able to land massive brand deals for big-name companies.
+Prior to her rise to stardom, she was living a relatively normal life attending college at Louisiana State University where she was studying broadcast journalism.
+She started a TikTok for fun in her spare time and the account ultimately blew up.